EndPointCorp/end-point-blog/2013/02/15/configuring-railsadmin-005-with.html.md

 ReferenceError: CKEDITOR is not defined
 ```

 Duh!
 I found a lot of complaints about [ckeditor gem production mode loading issues](https://github.com/galetahub/ckeditor/issues/87) due to the incorrect work with asset pipeline, as well as a [solution that required update to 3.7.3](https://github.com/galetahub/ckeditor/pull/191), but at this point I did not need any ckeditor on the frontend, so I decided to put a sanity check into custom config file that would be useful to have anyway.
-None of the README's provided sample custom config file or considerations regarding loading order, so I had to improv on this one:
+None of the README’s provided sample custom config file or considerations regarding loading order, so I had to improv on this one:

 ```javascript
 if (typeof(CKEDITOR) != 'undefined') {